 A lot of times, when I get blocked, I stare for long periods of time at an empty piece of paper, a new Illustrator file, or a blank Word document.
 I just can’t think of a single thing that I want to put down on it, and I’m completely baffled by the problem of it.

 Often, when this happens, I’ll find myself drifting onto other tasks.
-The problem is just too big, and my brain wants to somewhere it can be of more use.
+The problem is just too big, and my brain wants to be somewhere it can be of more use.
 The task and my ability to concentrate are, at that moment, like the wrong sides of two magnets.

 And the procrastination begins.